jwallet/donorbox-clone/README.md

 <h1 align="center">A simplified Donorbox* clone built with React hooks</h1>

 <p align="center">
-  This JS script, which injects a donation form, it's a nice alternative if you don't want to receive anymore monthly bills for processing fees.
+  This JS script, which injects a donation form, is an good alternative if you don't want to receive anymore monthly bills for processing fees.
 </p>

 <h3 align="center">